AdamPumphrey/497Project/README.md

     illegal move - move specified violates the rules of the game

-    boardsize must be an integer between 5 and 19 - boardsize specified is not within the correct range
+    boardsize must be an odd integer between 5 and 19 - boardsize specified is not within the correct range

     board location syntax incorrect - move specified is not formatted correctly